-- Medicines are given to decrease pain and prevent a bacterial infection.
+- Medicines may be given to decrease pain and prevent a bacterial infection.
 You may also need medicine to make it easier to have a bowel movement.

 Care for your wound as directed.
 Carefully wash the wound with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.
-Take showers.
-Ask your healthcare provider when it is okay for you to take a bath.
+Take showers instead of baths until your healthcare provider says it is okay to take a bath.

 Foley catheter care:

 Keep the bag below your waist.
 If the bag is too high, urine will flow back into your bladder.
 This can cause an infection.
 Do not pull on the catheter.
 This may cause pain and bleeding, and the catheter may come out.
 Do not let the catheter tubing kink or twist.
 A kink or twist will block the flow of urine.

 After surgery, you may leak urine and have trouble controlling when you urinate.
 Ask for more information about the following ways to help decrease urine leakage:

 - Avoid caffeine.
 It can cause problems with bladder control and increase your need to urinate.